AlinNast/CricketAndAnt1/README.md

  - How to trigger events on collisions
  - How to do 2D animations with Gimp
  - What is a singleton and how to use it
+ - How to implement a GarbageCollector
+ - How to implement a GameController

 ### Challanges:
  - Writing the script for the story
  - Keeping motivation to continue the project while other ideas come to my mind
+ - Having a summary for every major class or method

 ### Galery: